Maymay Entrata: Career

-To further expand her musical career, Entrata headlined her The Dream concert on February 23, 2018 at the Kia Theater (now New Frontier), where she was accompanied by Barber, Enchong Dee, and 4th Impact.
+To further expand her musical career, Entrata headlined her The Dream concert on February 23, 2018, at the Kia Theater (now New Frontier), where she was accompanied by Barber, Enchong Dee, and 4th Impact.
 The concert's success led her to embarked on The Dream Tour to promote her music.
 She also had other concert appearances, performing in 4th Impact's Rise Up concert at the SkyDome and in with Maja Salvador's MAJA on Stage concert at the Kia Theater.
 After her tour, Entrata appeared at the horror comedy Da One That Ghost Away, starring Kim Chiu and Ryan Bang.
 Oggs Cruz considered the film as a "complete and utter mess" and described her character as "blatantly useless".
 Entrata then played a lead role opposite Barber on a miniseries in the fantasy anthology Wansapanataym, where she played a fake fortune teller named Espie.
-In November 2018, Entrata was invited by Dubai-based Filipino fashion designer Furne One Amato to audition for the Arab Fashion Week in Dubai.
+In November 2018, Entrata was invited by Dubai-based Filipino fashion designer Furne One to audition for the Arab Fashion Week in Dubai.
 She headlined Amato's fashion label, Amato Couture, making her the first Filipina to do so.
 Also that year, Entrata began her hosting career in the variety show ASAP when she hosted the program's online counterpart called ASAP Chillout (now iWant ASAP).
 Her final film of the year was in the fantasy comedy Fantastica.

 In 2019, Entrata hosted World of Dance Online along with Riva Quenery, AC Bonifacio, and Georcelle Dapat-Sy.
 In March 2019, Entrata played an Aeta beauty queen named Judith in another MMK episode, directed by John Lapus.
 The episode received mixed reviews on social media, mostly on Twitter, with viewers praising Entrata for her performance, to some questioning the lack of diversity in the Philippine entertainment industry for casting non-Aeta actors, and for artificially darkening their skins particularly Entrata's character to appropriate the indigenous group.
 A month after, she released her second studio album #M0806 for streaming and digital download.
 She then appeared as Sarah in the drama series Hiwaga ng Kambat starring Barber and Grae Fernandez.
 Entrata next took a supporting role in Cathy Garcia-Molina's romantic drama Hello, Love, Goodbye where she played an overseas Filipino worker in Hong Kong.
 Her performance received mixed reviews.
 Julia Allende of the Philippine Entertainment Portal believed that Entrata, together with Kakai Bautista and Lovely Abella supplied most of the comedic relief and kept things lively throughout the film.
 Writing for BusinessMirror, Tito Genova Valliente considered their performances as "not only over-the-top, but over any tolerable intelligent decibel".
-Regardless, the film earned ₱880 million ($17.8 million) worldwide making it the highest grossing Philippine film to this date.
+Despite this, the film earned ₱880 million ($17.8 million) worldwide making it the highest-grossing Philippine film at the time of its release.
 She ended the year by starring on another MMK episode, playing Maxine Blanco, a bone cancer patient who went viral when her boyfriend posted their love story on Facebook.